cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 For specific comparisons, labels like `$Genus$Placebo vs LGG (Reference) [Main Effect]` and `$Genus$Placebo vs LGG (Reference) [Interaction]` may appear.

 * The `[Main Effect]` label indicates the primary difference in taxa abundance between the compared groups, excluding the influence of other factors.
-* The `[Interaction]` label reveals the relationship between group differences and another variable, such as time.
+* The `[Interaction]` label reveals the relationship between group differences and time variable.
 It indicates if the difference in taxa abundance between groups varies depending on other factors in the model.

-The detailed results from the function provide a robust basis for further investigations.
-They guide researchers in pinpointing which taxa exhibit significant changes and under which conditions, thereby paving the way for insightful visual analyses or deeper data explorations.

 If the focus is specifically to explore the shifts in taxa abundance across distinct timepoints, the `generate_taxa_change_test_pair()` function is useful.
 The function not only assesses the changes but also highlights the differences between groups.